 Keep in mind that any chemical treatment done to your locks will damage them, and sustained damage can lead to hair breakage and hair loss.
 It is crucial to keep such unnatural treatments to a minimum or avoided them altogether if you can help it.

 But if you cannot, make sure you are doing all you can in other ways to nourish your strands.
 Diet and lifestyle always go a long way to keep your hair where it should be.
-And go the extra mile with all-natural, vegan hair products you can count on.
+And go the extra mile with naturally-derived, vegan hair products you can count on.
 When you make us part of your hair care routine, you can expect great hair AND color!
 It is a definite win-win!